Public Records Resources for Sawyer, Wisconsin

 To look up sex offenders in Sawyer County, Wisconsin, you can use the Wisconsin Sex Offender Registry.
 This registry is maintained by the Wisconsin Department of Corrections and provides an online search tool for public access.
 You can search by name, address, or proximity to a specific location to find registered sex offenders in the area.

 To register to vote in Sawyer County, you can register online at myvote.wi.gov, in person at the Sawyer County Clerk's office at 10610 Main Street in Hayward, by mail using a voter registration form, or at your polling place on Election Day with proper proof of residence.
 Registration must be completed 20 days before an election if registering by mail, but Wisconsin allows same-day registration at the polls.
-You must be a U.S. citizen, at least 18 years old, and a resident of Wisconsin for at least 28 consecutive days before the election.
+You must be a U.S. Citizen, at least 18 years old, and a resident of Wisconsin for at least 28 consecutive days before the election.
 Absentee ballots can be requested through myvote.wi.gov or by contacting the County Clerk at (715) 634-4867.

 Property records in Sawyer County can be accessed through the Sawyer County Register of Deeds office located at 10610 Main Street, Hayward, WI 54843, phone (715) 634-4870.
 The county provides online access to land records including deeds, mortgages, liens, and plat maps through their website at co.sawyer.wi.us.
-Property tax assessment information is available through the County Assessor's office and may be searchable via an online GIS property viewer that allows searches by owner name, address, or parcel number.
+Property tax assessment information is available through the Municipal Assessor's office and may be searchable via an online GIS property viewer that allows searches by owner name, address, or parcel number.
 Certified copies of recorded documents are available for a fee either in person or by mail request.

 Birth and death certificates for events occurring in Sawyer County from October 1907 forward can be obtained from the Sawyer County Register of Deeds at 10610 Main Street, Hayward, WI 54843, phone (715) 634-4870.
 The fee is $20 for the first copy and $3 for each additional copy of the same record requested simultaneously.
-You can also order vital records through the Wisconsin Department of Health Services Vital Records Office in Madison or online through VitalChek with additional service fees.
+You can also order vital records through the Wisconsin Department of State Vital Records Office in Madison or online through VitalChek with additional service fees.
 Requesters must provide valid identification and demonstrate a direct and tangible interest in the record as required by Wisconsin law, and processing typically takes 2-4 weeks by mail or immediate if requested in person and readily available.

 Business license records in Sawyer County can be searched through multiple sources depending on the business type.
 For state-registered business entities including corporations and LLCs, use the Wisconsin Department of Financial Institutions' free online search at wdfi.org/apps/CorpSearch.
 Local fictitious name (DBA) registrations are filed with the Sawyer County Clerk at 10610 Main Street, Hayward, phone (715) 634-4867.
 Some municipalities within Sawyer County may require additional local business licenses available through city or village clerk offices.
 Professional licenses are searchable through the Wisconsin Department of Safety and Professional Services at licensesearch.wi.gov.